 - Gazetteers and geographical dictionaries.
 These contain alphabetical lists of place names, against which one can compare spellings.
 Many, especially those published in the last half of the nineteenth century, can be very helpful in determining the existence of a parish listed in an old record, or in confirming the spelling of a difficult place name.
 Today many place name lists and even digital copies of nineteenth century geographical dictionaries can be found online.
 See the language tutorial for the vernacular language spoken for lists of such geographical resources.

 Remember that many records that are kept in Latin may include the name of the place or parish in its Latin variation, which may be very different from the Italian, Spanish, French, or English version of the name.
-For example, San Biagio could appear spelled San Biasio, San Bilasi, San Blasi, San Blasius, San Blâs, San Vlas, San Velase, etc. in different dialects.
+For example, San Biagio could appear spelled San Biasio, San Bilasi, San Blasi, San Blasius, San Blâs, San Vlas, San Velase, etc. in different languages and dialects.
 Dioceses are nearly always given in the Latin name.

 - Maps.
 Generally, most of an ancestral family within a single generation or two, and often for ten or more, will come from a relatively limited geographical area.
 A detailed map of that area, even one from a national atlas, will be very useful in identifying those locus or loci (places) that make up a parish.
 A map can supplement gazetteers and geographical dictionaries, by allowing you to see the physical relationship between the parish or locality in which you are currently working, and that of the newly encountered parish, town, or locality.
 Google maps and other online map collections can also be very helpful, but often fail to recognize the historical changes in place names.
 Detailed topographical maps exist for all of these countries.